Dead Moon Circus: Queen Nehelenia

 In the anime, Nelehenia was revealed to have been a queen of her own kingdom and adored by her people.
 Due to her having no real friends or loved ones in her childhood, Nehelenia learned to love herself, which led to her vanity, which played into her madness when she asked an enchanted mirror to show her future and saw herself as an old hag.
 As a result, Nelehenia became obsessed with the notion of keeping herself young and beautiful so she consumed the dreams of her subjects, who became Lemures, and founded the Dead Moon Circus.
 Nelehenia sought the Golden Crystal possessed by Helios, who escaped her in the form of Pegasus, only to be later sealed by Queen Serenity within her mirror.
 To rectify her condition, during the events of the SuperS series, Nelehenia creates Zirconia to lead the Dead Moon Circus to hunt down Pegasus.
 Eventually learning of Helios's close friendship with Chibiusa, Nehelenia realizes that she is the holder of the Golden Dream Mirror that Pegasus is inhabiting.
 Once obtaining the Golden Crystal, Nelehenia breaks from her mirror and attempts to use its power, but the Amazoness Quartet steal it to give it to the Sailor Guardians who, along with the people of Earth, break Nehelenia's spell and reveal her true aged form.
 Nehelenia re-enters her imprisonment within the mirror to restore her youthful appearance.

 In Sailor Stars, Nelehenia serves as the main antagonist of the first quarter when she is freed from the mirror by Sailor Galaxia and encouraged to annihilate the Sailor Guardians and to exact her revenge through the shards of her Black Mirror.
 Among the victims is Mamoru, rendered emotionally dead.
 After dragging Mamoru into her nightmare dimension, Nelehenia captures all the Sailor Guardians before revealing her tragic past to a powerless Usagi.
 However, Nehelenia is ultimately redeemed by the Sailor Guardians' forgiveness, and reborn as a small child.
 Signs point to her having learned her lesson, as she is seen making an effort to become close to her subjects as true friends.

-In the two-part movie Sailor Moon Eternal (which follows Sailor Moon Crystal season three), Nehelenia's role is the same as the manga.